 Under the new rule, employers are also required to limit access to high exposure areas, develop written control plans, and provide workers with respiratory protection when controls cannot adequately limit exposures to the action level.
 In addition, employers must also offer medical exams every three years to workers who are required to wear respirators.
 Records of medical exams and exposure measurements must also be kept and maintained.

-Finally, employers must provide training to educate workers on the types of activities that result in silica exposure, and the ways in which it can be limited.
+Finally, employers must provide safety training to educate workers on the types of activities that result in silica exposure, and the ways in which it can be limited.

 What training should employees receive on crystalline silica?